Application Closed

 Provided Resources:

-• Accommodations (Residents generally stay in the Verkamp's residence on the South Rim.
+- Accommodations (Residents generally stay in the Verkamp's residence on the South Rim.
 The residence is a private one-bedroom apartment with a studio space, kitchen, bath, living room, queen bedroom, and other amenities.
-Artists who are unable to use stairs are housed in ADA accessible housing if available.)
+Artists who cannot use stairs will be housed in ADA-accessible housing if available.)

 Selection